 Six identical workshops are scheduled for this fall term; these six workshops are open to all faculty serving on search committees.
-The seventh workshop (scheduled for Monday, November 7) is only open to faculty who have previously attended a STRIDE Faculty Recruitment Workshop.
+A seventh workshop (scheduled for Friday, November 4) is only open to faculty who have previously attended a STRIDE Faculty Recruitment Workshop.
 Please contact email@example.com with any questions.

 The ADVANCE Program began in January 2002 as a five-year, NSF-funded project promoting institutional transformation with respect to women faculty in science and engineering fields.
 The program has since expanded to promote other kinds of diversity among faculty in all fields.
 The ADVANCE Program aims to improve the University of Michigan's campus environment in four general areas:

 Recruitment - focuses on development and use of equitable recruiting practices